 Minimum permissions required to run SP

-One of the important points to note is the minimum permissions required to use sp_WhoIsActive.
-I have seen many DBA's grant a sysadmin access to a user, so that he can use this SP, because he does not know what is necessary to allow the user to perform the Stored Procedure on the instance, since the most common is trying to release only the EXECUTE permission on the Stored Procedure.
+One of the important points to comment on is the minimum permissions required to use sp_WhoIsActive.
+I have seen many DBA's grant sysadmin access to a user, so that he can use this SP, because he does not know what it is necessary to release for the user to execute the Stored Procedure in the instance, since the most common is to try to release only the EXECUTE permission on the Stored Procedure.

 To do this, simply execute the command below so that the user can use sp_WhoIsActive normally:

 GRANT VIEW SERVER STATE TO [dominio\usuario]